 This level introduces the primary new programming pattern of this lesson, combing the counter pattern with sprites' velocity properties.
 Encourage students to take seriously their predictions before actually running the code.
-View on Code Studio 🗹

 Using the counter pattern with a sprite's x and y property makes a sprite move smoothly across the screen.
 In this program the counter pattern is being used with the sprite.velocityX property instead.